buak/Suomilista/README.md

 **Finnish adblocking filter list**

-This is a backup of the last working version of the finnish list, before the list's author tried to use it as a political tool.
-As a result of his actions, the list was removed from most adblockers, and the author subsequently abandoned maintaining it altogether.
+This is a backup of the last version of the deleted finnish list from october 22nd 2018.
+The list's author tried to use it as a political tool and as a result of his actions, the list was removed from most adblockers, and the author subsequently abandoned maintaining it altogether.

 The rules blocking finnish labour union websites have been removed from this version.